saros-project/saros/docs/contribute/development-environment.md

 #### Install and Enable Google Java Formatter

-* Install the [Eclipse Google Java Formatter](https://github.com/google/google-java-format#eclipse) **version 1.6**, which is available as a Drop-In in the [GitHub Releases](https://github.com/google/google-java-format/releases/tag/google-java-format-1.6).
+* Install the [Eclipse Google Java Formatter](https://github.com/google/google-java-format#eclipse), which is available as a Drop-In in the [GitHub Releases](https://github.com/google/google-java-format/releases).
 * Enable the formatter by choosing `google-java-format` in `Window > Preferences > Java > Code Style > Formatter > Formatter Implementation`

 ### Import the Saros Project